-NEST 2021 – NISER and UM-DAE CEBS have released NEST 2021 application form.
-Candidates can apply online at nestexam.in, till 30th April.
-National Entrance Screening Test (NEST) 2021 will be held on 14th June, in 90 cities across India.
+NEST 2021 – Result for NEST 2021 has been released at nestexam.in.
+Candidates can check the NISER Score and CEBS Score via the direct link provided on this page.
+National Entrance Screening Test (NEST) 2021 was held on 14 August 2021.
 NEST is a science entrance exam, for admission in 5-year Integrated MSc Program offered by National Institute of Science Education and Research (NISER) Bhubaneswar and University of Mumbai – Department of Atomic Energy Centre for Excellence in Basic Sciences (UM-DAE CEBS).
 Check NEST 2021 application process, eligibility criteria, syllabus, pattern, and more details here.

 NEST 2021 Exam Date

 Check all the important dates for NEST 2021 entrance exam from this page.